abcxyz/abc/README.md

 ### Post-rendering validation test (golden test)

-We use post-rendering validaton test to record and verify template rendering results.
+We use post-rendering validation tests to record (capture the anticipated outcome akin to expected output in unit test) and subsequently verify template rendering results.

 To add golden tests to your template, all you need is to create a `testdata/golden` folder under your template, and a